tlswg/tls13-spec/draft-ietf-tls-tls13.md

            opaque                 server_random[32];
        } SecurityParameters;

-The record layer will use the security parameters to generate the following six items (some of which are not required by all ciphers, and are thus empty):
+The record layer will use the security parameters to generate the following four items (some of which are not required by all ciphers, and are thus empty):

        client write key